Summer Service Program Information

 Objectives:

-To reflect upon and develop a better understanding of the social, political, economic, religious and cultural aspects of life for the urban poor and disadvantaged.
+- To gain understanding of the social, political, economic, religious, and cultural aspects of life in our nation’s capital